 That's a funny thought, but for the dogs it's a real problem.
 Many cities and counties – even whole countries – have laws that ban pit bulls.
 Law enforcement officers can go into people's homes and take away any dog who has "the appearance of a pit bull."
 Even if they're 40 percent poodle.
 They can be taken to the pound and then killed.

 That's why so many of us don't like these breed discrimination laws.
 In the right hands, any dog is a good dog.
 In the wrong hands, any dog is a bad dog.
 Breed or type has nothing to do with it.

 So see if you can pick the pit.
 How many tries will it take you?

 You haven't found the Pit yet.
-The dog most commonly picked is the Olde English Bulldogge, and the average time is -2177 seconds with 8 attempts.
+The dog most commonly picked first is the American Pit Bull Terrier, and the average time is 28 minutes 45 seconds with 8 attempts.